20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

         as_ref(position) = cposition + cvelocity * dt;
         as_ref(velocity) = cvelocity + acceleration * dt;
 ```

 # Camera Controls / Orienting Tetrad

 At the moment, we're constructing a tetrad directly from the underying metric.
 This works great, but results in a tetrad that - in polar metrics - tends to point directly at our object.
-This lads to very unintuitive camera controls as we move our camera around.
+This leads to very unintuitive camera controls as we move our camera around.
 In this segment we're going to commit some crimes against coordinate systems to get them to point roughly where we want them to

-\<iframe width="560" height="315" src="https://www.youtube.com/embed/L-sXQdiCkCY?si=4Hu52YdR1hoJZBUd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/L-sXQdiCkCY?si=4Hu52YdR1hoJZBUd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Fixing this is a bit of a pain.
 What we'd like to do is have our tetrads consistently point in a specific direction - any direction would do.
 While this isn't possible to do in the general case (because the tetrads and coordinates are inherently arbitrary), as it turns out - we actually can do this in a pretty wide variety of cases.
 Most coordinate systems aren't out to get you, so lets examine how to do this.
 This process is unfortunately going to be very coordinate dependent